rweichler/aite/README.md

 # Things to keep in mind

 * Logos isn't supported yet.
-Maybe it never will be.